For 4 Years, He Thought His Neighbor Ignored Him Because Of How He Looked–Turns Out He Had It All Wrong

 A new friendship and a new hope

-Carlos and his new friend spent three hours with national outlets sharing the story of their new, unlikely friendship.
+Carlos and his new friend spent 3 hours with national outlets sharing the story of their new, unlikely friendship.
 And what he wants us to know, is that we can all be fooled by our own biases.
-You never know
+You never know what you may be unconsciously thinking about a group of people or a situation.

 “This is the hard work it’s going to take friends.
 Uncomfortable conversations.
 Admitting our own bias,” He said.
 “Calling in out in our small circles of friends.
 So I need you all to call out the bias in your own hearts…Apologize to who you need to apologize to…And let’s get this party started.
 Do the heart work.”